annayqho/TheCannon/docs/source/lamost_tutorial.rst

 Before the data can be run through ``TheCannon``, it must be prepared according to the specifications laid out in the `Requirements for Input`_ section.
+As you can see on that page, the wavelength grid, reference set, and test set all need to have particular dimensions.
-One of the requirements is for data to be normalized in a SNR-independent way. ``TheCannon`` has built-in options for normalizing spectra, and we illustrate that in this tutorial.
+Furthermore, the data must be normalized in a SNR-independent way.
+Shaping the data to the right dimensions is left to the user, as it depends on the particular application.
+Here we provide some simple functions particular to LAMOST spectra.
+We also illustrate a build-in option from ``TheCannon`` for normalizing LAMOST spectra.

 You can download the APOGEE labels for these 1387 objects by clicking :download:`here <lamost_labels.fits>`.